volker76/tuya_mqtt.net/tuya_mqtt.net/README.md

 ## used other github projects
-implements a MQTT Client (based on [MQTTnet](https://github.com/dotnet/MQTTnet))

-implements a local Tuya communicator (based on [tuyanet](https://github.com/ClusterM/tuyanet))
+implements a MQTT Client (based on [MQTTnet](https://github.com/dotnet/MQTTnet)) implements a local Tuya communicator (based on [tuyanet](https://github.com/ClusterM/tuyanet))

-Thanks to all the contributors of those projects to set the foundation for the TuyaMQtt.net client